NuarLIVE/TaskHub/LANGUAGE_SWITCHING_TEST.md

 ### Verified Working

 - ✅ NavBar instant translation
-- ✅ All 10 languages supported
-- ✅ Fallback to English for untranslated languages
+- ✅ English and Russian fully supported
 - ✅ No page reload needed
 - ✅ Reactive hooks architecture
-- ✅ Build successful (11.15s)
+- ✅ Build successful

 ### Notes

 - Language preference is saved in localStorage (via RegionContext)
 - On page reload, last selected language is restored
-- Currency also changes automatically with language
+- Currency changes automatically with language (USD for English, RUB for Russian)
 - All future pages/components using `t()` will auto-translate